himchandgee/Siralim-Ultimate-Creature-Fusion-Helper/README.md

 **Contribution**

-Himchand Gee: Program designer, researched relevant information on what needs to be included to work effectively, programmer, final report writer.
+Himchand Gee: Program designer, researched relevant information on what needs to be included to work effectively, programmer, and final report writer.

 Yuchong Zhu: Programming and revision of details of the program.
-Writing of final research paper.
-Research relevant NLP model.
+Writing of the final research paper.
+Research a relevant NLP model.